florencetsang/ml-portfolio-poc/README.md

 # ml-portfolio-poc

-TODO:
+## TODO:
-Use PyTorch optimizer and loss
+- Use PyTorch optimizer and loss
-Use cross entropy loss
+- Use cross entropy loss
+- 10 fold cross validation